Circuit complexity: Circuit lower bounds

 It is open whether NEXPTIME has nonuniform TC^{0} circuits.

 Proofs of circuit lower bounds are strongly connected to derandomization.
-A proof that $\mathsf{P} = \mathsf{BPP}$ would imply that either $\mathsf{NEXP} \not \subseteq \mathsf{P/poly}$ or that permanent cannot be computed by nonuniform arithmetic circuits (polynomials) of polynomial size and polynomial degree.
+A proof that $\mathsf{P} = \mathsf{BPP}$ would imply that either $\mathsf{NEXP} \not \subseteq \mathsf{P/poly}$ or that the permanent of a matrix cannot be computed by nonuniform arithmetic circuits (polynomials) of polynomial size and polynomial degree.

 In 1997, Razborov and Rudich showed that many known circuit lower bounds for explicit Boolean functions imply the existence of so called natural properties useful against the respective circuit class.
 On the other hand, natural properties useful against P/poly would break strong pseudorandom generators.
 This is often interpreted as a "natural proofs" barrier for proving strong circuit lower bounds.
 In 2016, Carmosino, Impagliazzo, Kabanets and Kolokolova proved that natural properties can be also used to construct efficient learning algorithms.

 Complexity classes

 Many circuit complexity classes are defined in terms of class hierarchies.
 For each non-negative integer i, there is a class NC^{i}, consisting of polynomial-size circuits of depth $O(\log^i(n))$, using bounded fan-in AND, OR, and NOT gates.
-The union NC of all of these classes is a subject to discussion.
+The union NC of all of these classes is a subject of study.
 By considering unbounded fan-in gates, the classes AC^{i} and AC (which is equal to NC) can be constructed.
 Many other circuit complexity classes with the same size and depth restrictions can be constructed by allowing different sets of gates.